-You’re asked to write an English essay and you’re in panic mode.
-You find yourself second-guessing every sentence you write and before you know it, it’s time to submit the essay.
+You’re asked to write an English essay, and you’re in panic mode.
+You find yourself second-guessing every sentence you write; before you know it, it’s time to submit the essay.

 Have you ever experienced this?
-After reading this article, we hope you don’t find yourself in such a situation.
+After reading this article, we hope you aren’t in such a situation.

 8 Writing Strategies for ESL Students to Write Better

 For ESL students, it can be difficult to find the right words or phrases to articulate or follow grammar and sentence formation rules while writing essays.
 Here are eight writing strategies to improve your writing skills.